Carteret Clinic for Adolescents and Children

 You have certain rights related to your protected health information.
 All requests to exercise your rights must be made in writing.
 The form can be obtained from the practice administrator, Laurie Partusch Whitt.

 You have the right to see and obtain a copy of your protected health information.

 This means you may inspect and obtain a copy of protected health information about you that is contained in a designated record set for as long as we maintain the protected health information.
 If requested we will provide you a copy of your records in an electronic format.
-There are some exceptions to records which may be copied and the request may be denied.
-We may charge you a reasonable cost based fee for a copy of the records.
+There are some exceptions to records that may be copied and the request may be denied.
+We may charge you a reasonable cost-based fee for a copy of the records.

 You have the right to request a restriction of your protected health information.